Porco Rosso

-Porco Rosso (紅の豚, Kurenai no Buta) is a 1992 Japanese animated adventure-fantasy film written and directed by Hayao Miyazaki.
-It is based on Hikōtei Jidai ("The Age of the Flying Boat"), a three-part 1989 watercolor manga by Miyazaki.
-It stars the voices of Shūichirō Moriyama, Tokiko Kato, Akemi Okamura and Akio Ōtsuka.
-Animated by Studio Ghibli for Tokuma Shoten, Japan Airlines and the Nippon Television Network, it was produced by Toshio Suzuki and distributed by Toho.
-Its score is by Japanese composer Joe Hisaishi.
+Porco Rosso (紅の豚, Kurenai no Buta) is a 1992 Japanese animated adventure fantasy film written and directed by Hayao Miyazaki, based on his 1989 manga Hikōtei Jidai.
+The film stars the voices of Shūichirō Moriyama, Tokiko Kato, Akemi Okamura and Akio Otsuka.
+It was produced by Toshio Suzuki, animated by Studio Ghibli, and distributed by Toho.
+The score was composed by Joe Hisaishi.

 The plot revolves around an Italian World War I ex-fighter ace, now living as a freelance bounty hunter chasing "air pirates" in the Adriatic Sea.
 However, an unusual curse has transformed him into an anthropomorphic pig.
-Once called Marco Pagot (Marco Rossolini in the American version), he is now known to the world as "Porco Rosso", Italian for "Red Pig".
+Once called Marco Pagot (Marco Rossolini in the American version), he is now known to the world as "Porco Rosso".

 A first English-dubbed version was made for Japan Airlines and included in the Ghibli LD Box Set and on the first Region 2 DVD releases in 2002.
 The film was later redubbed by Walt Disney Home Entertainment and released on DVD and Blu-ray in the United States and Canada on February 22, 2005.
 GKIDS re-issued the film on Blu-ray and DVD on November 21, 2017, under a new deal with Studio Ghibli.